On this page:

 For mobile and accessibility reasons, embedded text should be avoided in images.
 Images must have meaningful alt text that describes the content of the image.
 Images should be appropriately sized and optimized (compressed).
 The WDN provides recommended image styles and best practices.

-3.3 | Video and Audio
+5.4.3 Video and Audio

-To avoid having your content blocked (e.g. restrictive countries or companies, K–12 schools), video and audio is recommended to be hosted from the UNL domain.
+To avoid having your content blocked (e.g. restrictive countries or companies, K–12 schools), we recommend hosting video and audio from the unl.edu domain.
 Videos should be appropriately sized and optimized (compressed).
 Accessibility laws require captioning and transcribing of video and audio.
-Media hosting and captioning services are available via UNLMediahub
+Media hosting and captioning services are available via MediaHub.

-4.1 | Local Footer
+5.5.1 Local Footer

-Social media is an optional section that is located adjacent to – and shares a heading with – the contact information.
+- Social media is an optional section that is located adjacent to – and shares a heading with – the contact information.

-4.2 | Global Footer
+5.5.2 Global Footer

-5.1 | Viewport Edge
+5.6 Viewport Edge